Strunzdesign/snet-gateway/doc/protocol.md

 - it must be able to share the same listener socket with the  *escaping-based framing mode*.
 - Last but not least, it must be capable of **flow and congestion control**.

-For these purposes, both the escaping scheme of HDLC and the command/response mode were dropped.
+For these purposes, both the escaping scheme of HDLC and the command/response scheme were dropped.
 Instead, each frame starts with a length field of a fixed size that denotes the amount of bytes required to complete the frame ("the size of the payload").
 For coexistence with the legacy mode, it must assured that the first byte of such a frame **MUST NEVER** become the HDLC frame delimiter `0x7E`, which would result in wrong parsing.